What are the Types of Jobs available in Japan?

-Information Technology: Heavy demand in IT is from India and many Japanese companies are building onsite and offsite platforms that can train and hire Japanese language knowing engineers in shortest time possible.
+Information Technology: Heavy demand of people with knowledge of IT and ITES.Many Japanese companies are building onsite and offsite platforms that can train and hire Japanese language-knowing IT engineers in the shortest time possible.

-Investment Banking: Japanese investment banks are hiring foreigners from India and other Asian countries.
-Those who know Japanese language or can learn in a short time are given with hiring offer and a few months on job training.
-Investment banks hire not only for accounts but for general marketing and IT staff members.
+Investment Banking: Japanese investment banks are open to hiring foreigners from India and other Asian countries also.
+Those who know the Japanese language or can learn in a short time are given preference and are given better offers at the time of hiring.
+A few months of job training is also imparted.
+Investment banks hire not only for accounts but also for general office work, marketing, and IT specialists as staff members.

-English Teacher: It has become the easiest and well used path to settle in Japan for foreigners.
-However these days it has become so popular that there is a steep rise in competition and due to the enormous supply, it has become very difficult for Asians to become an English teacher and earn a good amount of salary.
+English Language Teachers: It has become the easiest and handsomely paying path for foreigners to settle in Japan.
+However these days it has become so popular that there is a steep rise in competition and due to the enormous supply, it has become very difficult for Asians to become English teachers and earn a good amount of salary.

-Office Work (General): These jobs are primarily based on you Japanese language skills.
-If you have valid visa any white collar job you can grab if you Japanese language skills are acceptable to the company.
+Office Work (General): These jobs are primarily based on your Japanese language skills.
+If you have a valid visa, you can grab any white-collar job if your Japanese language skills are acceptable to the company.

-Service Industry (General): Service Industry having the same criteria as mentioned above for the office worker in Japan, uses “Keigo” (Honorific Japanese Language) more often so it is advised to work as a normal officer for first few years in Japan before shifting to this.
+Service Industry (General): Service Industry jobs usually have the same criteria as mentioned above for the office worker in Japan.
+People use the word “Keigo” (Honorific Japanese Language) more often so it is advised to work as a normal officer for the first few years in Japan before shifting to the service industry.